MISP/misp-website/_pages/professional-services.md

 # Additional costs for all missions outside Luxembourg

-In addition to the displayed prices, we also charge for the travel and accomodation costs according to the number of trainers or support engineers required.
+In addition to the displayed prices, we also charge for the travel and accommodation costs according to the number of trainers or support engineers required.

 Based on the training location and the time of travel an additional uplift of the price may be included.